toner75/reactPizza/README.md

 3) Pizzas are from external database.
 4) The pizza's price depends on the size and type of pizza.
 5) The multifunctional cart.
 6) Markup is valid on 100%.
 7) Google speedtest: Mobile - 89, descktop - 98
+8) The site is fully adaptive for mobile device.

 Used:
 1) React,